 Hard biscuits (like teething biscuits) and dried bread can offer your baby some much needed relief when he is teething and can also be a great way to get some food into his stomach – something that otherwise can be quite challenging during the first times of teething.

 We bought some biscuits at the at the store the first time, but was surprised to find that most of them contains sugars.
 For me personally I prefer no adding sugar to anything my baby is going to sit and bite and suck on for longer stretches, so I found some without.
 I can find the brand anymore, but they look a lot like these teething biscuits from Bickiepegs without added salt, preservatives or sugar.
 Just remember to make sure that your baby is in an upright position when eating these and keep an eye out for him.
 Just in case a piece breaks off.

 Chamomile is known to have anti-inflammatory properties, to ease pain and even help with an upset tummy – a common side effect to teething.
 Just make a cup of chamomile tea using nothing but dried organic chamomile flowers and hot water and let it brew for a few minutes.
 Let it cool down and give your baby the tea when needed.

 We just offer it to our daughter in her cup or on a teaspoon a few times a day, but you could also soak a washcloth in the tea and freeze it and then let your baby chew and suck on it.
 If you do this, remember to leave part of the washcloth dry so there’s something for you baby to hold on to and make sure you only freeze the cloth for an hour or two.
 We don’t want your wee one to get frostbite.

 7. Frozen bananas and chilled cucumber

-So that’s it; the 8 different teething remedies that have helped Eva get some much needed relief from her teething pain without the use of medications.
+So that’s it; the 8 different teething remedies that have helped our baby girl get some much needed relief from her teething pain without the use of medications.
 I hope you can use some of the advice!